How Writing a Letter Saved Me From A $1,178 Dumb Mistake!

 Here’s what happened…

-I made plans to fly to Washington, D.C to pick up my 2 nieces and nephew so they can spend their school break with my family.
+I made plans to fly to Washington, D.C to pick up my 2 nieces and nephew so they can spend some of their summer vacation with my family.

 I would fly up early Tuesday morning, meet their folks at the airport, scoop up the kiddies and fly back to Atlanta the same afternoon.
 Simple, right?